 As many of you know, I have a culinary degree, so I try to use my COOKING knowledge & skills now and then, but if you take a browse through my recipe index, you'll find that there are more desserts than anything else.
 I have a serious sweet tooth, gang, what can I say?!
 That's why I had to make you these Monster Cookies!

 I wish I had a bit more talent in the decorating department, but hand eye coordination isn't my forte.
 That's why, despite MANY attempts at creating masterpieces, you won't see too many gorgeous cakes on this blog.
 What you will find, however, are cupcakes and cookies.
 Lots and LOTS of cookies!
 There just aren't enough days in my year to blog about all of the cookies I've created recipes for, but these monster cookies are one of my recent favorites.
-Oatmeal, peanut butter, chocolate chips, M&M's... these babies are LOADED with YUMMIlicious taste.
-They're the perfect balance between chewy, soft, and sturdy, making them ideal for using to create ice cream cookie sandwiches, or dunking into a tall glass of cold milk.
+Oatmeal, peanut butter, chocolate chips, M&M's... these babies are LOADED with yummi taste.
+They're the perfect balance between chewy, soft, and sturdy, making them perfect for using to create ice cream cookie sandwiches, or dunking into a tall glass of cold milk.
 I hope you enjoy them!

 - 3 large eggs